 Every month, the Office of Student Leadership and Engagement hopes to honor a student leader who has made positive contributions to The University of Tampa.
 The Bob Ruday Student Leader of the Month exemplifies leadership traits, goes above and beyond to contribute to the UT community, serves as a role model to other students and displays a high sense of personal responsibility and morals.
 Students, faculty, staff and off-campus contacts are encouraged to nominate a student for this award.

 If you have a student in mind that fits this description, please nominate them.
 Forms must be submitted by the last Friday of each month.
-One winner will be chosen each month and will receive an award certificate, UT swag and the choice to have lunch at Panache with either the Dean of Students or the dean of their college of study.
+One recipient will be chosen each month and will receive an award certificate, $125, UT swag and the choice to have lunch at Panache with either the Dean of Students or the dean of their college of study.
 Make sure to nominate an outstanding student leader today!

 Antonette Dewar – September